opengeospatial/cdb-vector-gpkg-ie/README.md

 Recipients of this document are requested to submit, with their comments, notification of any relevant patent claims or other intellectual property rights of which they may be aware that might be infringed by any implementation of the standard set forth in this document, and to provide supporting documentation.

 # Overview
-This is a template proposed for Testbed-14 Engineering Reports.
+This is a template proposed for Testbed-14 Engineering Reports, imported here to form the foundation of the ER for this Interoperability Experiement.
 The objective is for editors to check this out (Clone a version) and begin editing it with a tool such as e.g. Atom editor and Asciidoctor conversion tool.
 There are detailed instructions, installation info, and syntax recommendations in the template _.adoc_ files.

 Note that the files index.adoc, 0-preface.adoc, asciidoctor.css, and all files in folder _resources_ should not be modified.
 Please begin with file er.adoc.
 The file er.adoc has instructions in the form of comment.
 These don't need to be removed.
 Other files have helper texts that provide instructions.